koajs/koa/Readme.md

 npm install koa@2
 ```

-  In this new version, the middleware function signature completely changes in favor of ES2015-2016 syntax:
+  In this new version, the middleware function signature changes to adopt async/await:

 ```js
 // Koa application is now a class and requires the new operator.